ONSdigital/sbr-api/README.md

 sbt test
 ```

-Testing an individual test suite can be specified by using the `testOnlt`.
+Testing an individual test suite can be specified by using the `testOnly`.

 ##### Approach